Best gravel shoes 2025: All the best options for every kind of gravel cycling

 Carbon-soled cycling shoes, whether gravel, road or MTB, are usually constructed around a flat carbon leaf sole.
 Bont, on the other hand, uses a 'bathtub' option, whereby the sole extends up the sides to encase the foot entirely in a carbon hull.
 This has the effect of making a shoe that is mind-bogglingly stiff; think about how a steel sheet is always going to be more floppy than a steel I-beam.
 They are so stiff I honestly cannot fathom walking in them, stiffer than any other shoe I have used by a noticeable margin.
 The experience is similar to wearing mountaineering boots with fully rigid soles designed to accept crampons.

-The closure system makes for a comfy upper even if the sole is hard going, with a wide flap meaning no pressure points occur even when cranked up for an all-out effort.
+The closure system makes for a comfy upper, even if the sole is hard going, with a wide flap meaning no pressure points occur even when cranked up for an all-out effort.
 The toe box, too, is wide like that of the Lakes, so your little piggies can move around happily.
-As per the S-Works then, a race shoe only, not for walking, despite the appearance of the aggressively lugged outsole.
+As per the S-Works, these are a race shoe only and are not for walking, despite the appearance of the aggressively lugged outsole.

-We've got a full review of these already if you need a bit more info.
+We've got a full Bont Vaypor G review if you need a bit more info.

 Best for commuting